headless-axolotl/dungen/documentation/implementation.md

 duplicates, although not a problem since their presence can be detected, will not be inserted in the priority queue.

 More extreme cost values sometimes make the pathfinding algorithm fail.
-This, although not thoroughly checked, usually happens after the corridors which were part of the MST are already carved giving high likelyhood that all of the rooms are still connected after the premature termination of the grid generation algorithm.

 ### GUI application